How-To Creole

 That's my food.

-You can use the word li to refer to a male, female or object.
+You can use the word li to refer to a person, animal, or thing.

 Antoinette se yon bon ti fi.
 Li travay byen lekòl.

 Antoinette is a good girl.
-She works well in school.
+She does well in school.

-Since it is clear the converation is about a girl, li in this case means she.
+Because the conversation is about a girl, li means she in this sentence.

 Example